KILTprotocol/kilt-parachain/README.md

 2. Spin up Collator(s)

 I recommend checking out the [cumulus-workshop](https://substrate.dev/cumulus-workshop/#/3-parachains/1-launch) and following most of the steps described there, mainly 3.
-Unfortunately, some commands there are outdated the workshop has not been updated to the newest Rococo version.
+Unfortunately, some commands there are outdated as the workshop has not been updated to the newest Rococo version, yet.
-All following code is basically copied from there to have a one-page-overview for all required code.
+The following code is basically copied from there and updated to the new version to have a one-page-overview for all commands and steps.
 Please check out the workshop for explanations.

 ### 1.3.
 Relay Chain: Polkadot